 All contaminated sites are listed in registers that are freely accessible to the public.
-About two thirds of the investigations have been completed, and more than 1,400 sites have been remediated.
+Almost two thirds of the investigations have been completed, and more than 1,500 sites have been remediated.
 Collaboration between the federal authorities and cantons is going well.
 The remediation of the three major hazardous waste landfills in Monthey, Bonfol and Kölliken is complete.
-However, there are still more than 2,500 sites that need to be remediated, including several large landfills.
-In order to comply with the Swiss Federal Council's explanatory report on the Contaminated Sites Ordinance, all investigations should be completed by 2025 and all remediations by 2040.
+However, there are still nearly 2,500 sites that need to be remediated, including several large landfills.
+In order to comply with the Swiss Federal Council's explanatory report on the Contaminated Sites Ordinance, all investigations should be completed by 2028 and all remediations by 2040.

 1. Uncontrolled waste disposal (drivers)

 Old landfills, polluted industrial areas and sites where accidents occurred bear witness to uncontrolled handling of wastes in the past.
 Waste disposal and treatment were dealt with as cheaply as possible.
 At the time, however, environmentally-friendly waste disposal was not always possible.
 For example, combustible hazardous wastes were dumped into worked-out gravel pits, or toxic production residues were discharged onto unsealed ground within plant compounds.

 Current legislation should ensure that no new contaminated sites are created, with the exception of unpredictable events like accidents.

 2. Escape of hazardous substances into the environment (pressures)

 Hazardous substances can escape into the environment from landfills, plants, shooting ranges or accident sites.